 Guest singer Sam Lee’s unmistakably rich voice sways over the martial kick drum beat and throbbing bass line on opener Three Galleys, which builds to a speaker-popping conclusion.
 This is followed by the more relaxed vibes of An Bonnán Buí, where irregular timing and the shimmering tremolo on the looped guitar lines create a hypnotic effect.

 The similarly dreamy Juhaan’s Night Train features a fragment of Estonian pipe music played on fiddle and reprocessed and looped back, though with a minimal amount of development it feels more like this particular train is held up at a signal.

 The brooding Flower of Margherally on the other hand blends plucked fiddle with subaquatic synth in a perfect combination of the acoustic and electronic.
 A live rendition of My Son John featuring deep house vocal stylings over subtly-delayed strings closes the set.

-The tasteful use of synths and electronic effects alongside acoustic instruments and considered choice of traditional material makes Home No More a noteworthy contribution to the emerging wave of electro-folk recordings, as well as a compelling listen in its own right.Nick Hart
+The tasteful use of synths and electronic effects alongside acoustic instruments and considered choice of traditional material makes Home No More a noteworthy contribution to the emerging wave of electro-folk recordings, as well as a compelling listen in its own right.Nick Brook

 Released on Upcycled Sounds Records on CD and digitally July 2 2021.